astorfi/sequence-to-sequence-from-scratch/README.rst

   2. Instead of using high-level package modules, simple RNN architectures are used for demonstration purposes.
   This helps the reader to ``understand everything from scratch``.
-  The down side, however, is the relatively low speed of training.
+  The downside, however, is the relatively low speed of training.
   This may not cause any trouble as we try to train a very small model.

   3. The difference between ``uni-directional LSTMs`` and ``bi-directional LSTMs``